NicklasVraa/ELABorate/README.md

 ### **How is it different?**
 Contrary to other circuit analysis software, like all SPICE-based programs, ELABorate does not need numerical values, and will tell you how a circuit behaves for ANY numerical value, by returning circuit equations, rather than a number.
 Doing symbolic calculations allow for much broader understanding of a circuit.
-A couple of 'symbolic-spice' [programs](https://www.egr.msu.edu/~wierzba/index_Page533.htm) have been emerging very recently, but none seem remotely usable.
+A couple of 'symbolic-spice' [programs](https://www.egr.msu.edu/~wierzba/index_Page533.htm) have been emerging very recently, but all are in the demo stage and none seem that usable.

 ### **How does it work?**
 Give the program a netlist, and it will return the circuit equations.
 These equations can be used to find any voltage or current in the circuit, which the program can also do for you, automatically.
 To here, to see a list of all the [features](https://github.com/NicklasVraa/ELABorate/wiki/2.-Overview-of-Features).